veterinarium/slate/source/includes/_form.md

 **name** | String | A unique identifier of the form type.
 This value is specified on the `Settings/Forms` web page in the `Internal Name` attribute of the form (e.g. 'checkinform' on a picture below)
 **deleted** | Boolean | True - if the form has been deleted by the user; otherwise - false **finalized** | Boolean | True - if the form has been finalized by the user; otherwise - false.
 If the patient is created from the form, then this field will return true
-**title** | String | The title of the form (e.g. "Admission form") **fields** | Array | The array of `formfield` objects.
+**reportFilePath** | String | The path to the form pdf report file that has been generated during form finalization **title** | String | The title of the form (e.g. "Admission form") **fields** | Array | The array of `formfield` objects.
 See description of the `formfield` object [below](#the-formfield-object)